cleverpush/cleverpush-developer-docs/docs/sdks/react-native/methods.md

     super();

     this.onOpened = this.onOpened.bind(this);
+    this.onReceived = this.onReceived.bind(this);
     this.onSubscribed = this.onSubscribed.bind(this);
   }

   componentWillMount() {
     CleverPush.init('YOUR_CHANNEL_ID_HERE');

-    // optionally, you can disable the automatic push prompt:
+    // optionally, you can disable the automatic push prompt with 'autoRegister: false':
     CleverPush.init('YOUR_CHANNEL_ID_HERE', {
       autoRegister: false
     });

     CleverPush.addEventListener('opened', this.onOpened);
+    CleverPush.addEventListener('received', this.onReceived);
     CleverPush.addEventListener('subscribed', this.onSubscribed);
   }

   componentWillUnmount() {
     CleverPush.removeEventListener('opened', this.onOpened);
+    CleverPush.removeEventListener('received', this.onReceived);
     CleverPush.removeEventListener('subscribed', this.onSubscribed);
+  }

+  onReceived(receiveResult) {
+    console.log('Notification received:', receiveResult);
   }

   onOpened(openResult) {